-Bankinter Asset Management has been recognised once again as one of the best Spanish asset managers at the sixteenth European Funds Trophy Awards.
-Bankinter Asset Management has won the best Spanish Asset Manager Award in the "More than 200 scored funds" category.
-The prizes are awarded by the European investment-fund analysis organisation Fundclass, which uses a risk-adjusted yield-based methodology in order to score and rank funds.
+Bankinter Asset Management has once again been recognised as one of the best Spanish asset managers at the seventeenth European Funds Trophy Awards.
+More specifically, Bankinter Asset Management has won the best Spanish Asset Manager Award in the "100 to 200 rated funds" category.
+The prizes are awarded by the European investment fund analysis organisation Fundclass, which uses a risk-adjusted yield-based methodology in order to score and rank funds.

 Bankinter recognised in the Sustainable Yearbook as one of the world's best banks at managing sustainability

 A total of 30 Spanish companies feature in 'The Sustainability Yearbook 2023' published by S&P Global in partnership with Robeco SAM and based on the rating of the world's largest companies in SAM's annual Corporate Sustainability Assessment (CSA).
 This edition includes 708 companies from 61 sectors, chosen from among 7,800 companies.

 Bankinter has climbed 24 positions in the world ranking of banking brands and is the Spanish bank that has increased its brand value the most in the last year.
 This is revealed by the Brand Finance Banking 500 2023 report, which highlights the 500 banks with the highest brand value in the world and their performance in recent months.
 Bankinter improved its brand value by 46%, enabling it to climb to number 213 in the world ranking.
 This makes it the Spanish bank to climb furthest in the last year.
 This percentage increase in Bankinter's brand value is more than double the average growth of all Spanish banks, whose total value grew by 17.4%, to 30.5 billion euros.